Roofing Calculator helps homeowners calculate roof prices

 Draw your house and roof sections on the notepad, marking all pitch changes, ridge and hip lines, valleys, dormers, chimneys, vents and pipes, etc. Your roof drawing will look something like this:

-This image was borrowed from a Metal Roofing Blog.
-Please note – this roof diagram has all roof sections measured off the roof – in this case you will not need to calculate roof slope to get the roof sizes.
+Please note – this roof diagram has all the roof sections measured off the roof – in this case you will not need to calculate roof slope to get the roof sizes.

 Step 2 – Measuring your home:

-Once you draw up your roof diagram, take the 100′ tape measure, and measure your house foundation or exterior walls dimensions.
+Once you draw up your roof diagram, take the 100′ tape measure and measure your house foundation or the dimensions of the exterior walls.
 Measure from corner to corner on each side, unless your home is square or rectangular shape – in this case you will only need to measure length and width.

 Most roofs have overhangs or roof bump-outs, which prevent water from running down your exterior walls and damaging your siding and foundation.
-You will need to add this overhangs to your roof dimensions as the can often increase your total roof size by 100-300 square feet.
-Usually this overhangs are 6″ or 1 foot, all around or along the eaves, so, add this to your roof sizes accordingly.
+You will need to add these overhangs to your roof dimensions as they can often increase your total roof size by 100-300 square feet.
+Usually these overhangs are 6″ or 1 foot, all around or along the eaves, so, add this to your roof sizes accordingly.

-Add exterior walls dimensions and overhangs, and write down these sizes on your diagram.
+Add the exterior walls dimensions and overhangs, and write down these sizes on your diagram.

 Step 3 – Calculate and apply roof pitch:

 If you already calculated or know your roof pitch, bellow is a pitch multiplier table for you to use.
-These pitch multipliers are calculated using Pythagorean theory.
+These pitch multipliers are calculated using the Pythagorean theorem.

 3 pitch – 1.03